snap-stanford/stark/README.md

 ### Data of the Knowledge Bases

-The knowledge base data of all three benchmark will be **automatically** downloaded and loaded.
-STaRK-PrimeKG takes around 5 minutes to download and load the processed data.
+- **(Recommended) Instant downloading**: The knowledge base data of all three benchmark will be **automatically** downloaded and loaded when setting `download_processed=True`.
+- **Process data from raw**: We also provided all of our preprocessing code for transparency.
+Therefore, you can process the raw data from scratch via setting `download_processed=False`.
+In this case, STaRK-PrimeKG takes around 5 minutes to download and load the processed data.
 STaRK-Amazon and STaRK-MAG may takes around an hour to process from the raw data.

 ## Reference